mikephung122/Lending-Club-Loans/README.md

    * pandas - An open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
 2. Data Visualization
    * seaborn - A Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.
    * plotly - An interactive, open-source, and browser-based graphing library for Python.
-Visualizations can be viewed using the Jupyter Notebook HTML file or https://nbviewer.jupyter.org/.
+Visualizations can be viewed using the Jupyter Notebook HTML file or Jupyter nbviewer (https://nbviewer.jupyter.org/github/mikephung122/Lending-Club-Loans/blob/master/Lending-Club-Loans.ipynb).

 ## References
 1. Lending Club Statistics (https://www.lendingclub.com/info/statistics.action)
-2. Marketplace Lending: Fintech in Consumer and Small-Business Lending (https://fas.org/sgp/crs/misc/R44614.pdf)